Motherfuckers Be Trippin'

-Motherfuckers Be Trippin' is a studio album by American rock and roll band Supersuckers.
+Motherfuckers Be Trippin' is a studio album by American rock band Supersuckers.
 It was released on April 22, 2003, on the band's own label, Mid-Fi Recordings.

 The album's title comes from the name jokingly announced by the New Bomb Turks as the title of their upcoming album while on tour with Supersuckers.
 When the Supersuckers went into the studio to record their next album, they put it down as a working title as an inside joke.